 Children may have lingering trauma from their parent’s substance use disorder, so seeing them may trigger painful memories or experiences.
 Children may not feel comfortable being with their parents, even with supervision.
 Parents may still be physically or emotionally unstable.
 Seeing their parents can compromise children’s safety, so they may want to meet at a later date.

 If the relationship between a parent and child was on good terms prior to the parent’s admission to a facility, visitation may assist both parties.
 Meetings may motivate parents to recover faster.
 They may ease children’s loneliness and give them comfort.
 Such meetings may also help rebuild and strengthen the bonds between parents and children.

 Determining When to Return Custody

 There are circumstances that make it difficult to return children to the custody of their biological parents.
-Some parents may respond poorly to substance abuse treatment.
-Multiple bouts of substance abuse and relapses in the past may affect parents’ chances of regaining custody.
+Some parents may respond poorly to substance use disorder treatment.
+Multiple bouts of substance use disorder and relapses in the past may affect parents’ chances of regaining custody.
 Some parents may fail to comply with treatment, which can lead to the termination of their parental rights.

 Parents who have successfully completed treatment programs may regain custody.
 They may attend individual therapy sessions or support groups following their treatment.
 The professional opinion of therapists can help determine whether parents are stable enough to raise children and whether they should regain custody of their children.
 Courts may also require parents to take drug tests before returning parental rights.
 Treatment can help parents and their children regain and rebuild their families.